FedEx Shipping is a premium method that allows you to pull shipping rates via the FedEx API.

 - Insurance – Tick the box to get rates and insurance.
 Untick if using Smart Post.

-- FedEx One – Choose whether to enable FedEx One (flat) rates.
-More info at: FedEx One.
+- FedEx One Rate – Choose whether to enable FedEx One (flat) rates.
+More info at: FedEx One Rate.

 - Request Type – Choose Account (get rates for your account) or List (get standard FedEx rates).

-- Offer Rates – Choose to return all rates (allowing user to select) or return a single rate anonymously.
+- Offer Rates – Choose to return all rates (allowing your customer to select) or return a single rate anonymously.

 - Services – Here you can rename and change the order of FedEx shipping rates, enable methods you wish to offer, and add price adjustments.
 More below.